CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Results

-Next, we highlight the morphological diversity arising from different assembly histories.
-In Figure~\ref{fig:projs}, we show the surface density maps for four dwarf galaxies in our simulations: AGORA-1e10q, AGORA-1e10v, Halo224, and Halo316.
-These galaxies span a range of rotational support parameters and merger mass contribution fractions, as highlighted in Figure~\ref{fig:gkahm}.
-The maps show the projected densities of gas and stars within a ${(20\,\mathrm{kpc})}^3$ volume, displayed in both face-on views aligned with the galaxy's gas angular momentum vector and edge-on views for each component.
+In Figure~\ref{fig:maps}, to highlight the morphological diversity arising from different assembly histories, we show surface density maps for four dwarf galaxies in our simulations: AGORA-1e10q, AGORA-1e10v, Halo224, and Halo316.
+These galaxies span a range of rotational support parameters and cumulative merger mass fractions, as highlighted in Figure~\ref{fig:rot-merger}.
+The maps show the projected densities of gases and stars within a ${(20\,\mathrm{kpc})}^3$ volume, displayed as both face-on views aligned with the galaxy's gas angular momentum vector and edge-on views for each component.
 AGORA-1e10q represents a gas-poor galaxy in our sample, relatively quiescent but with some mergers ($f_\mathrm{acc}\approx0.15$) and lacking orderly kinematics.
-AGORA-1e10v and Halo224, which experienced substantial merger activity ($f_\mathrm{acc}\approx0.3$), exhibit moderately and disturbed disturbed kinematics, respectively ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\lesssim2$).
+AGORA-1e10v and Halo224, which experienced substantial merger activity ($f_\mathrm{acc}\approx0.3$), exhibit moderately disturbed and highly disturbed kinematics, respectively ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\lesssim2$).
 In contrast, Halo316, which has rotational support ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\approx3$) and minimal merger activity ($f_\mathrm{acc}\approx0.1$), displays a well-defined disk structure in both gas and stellar components, with the gas forming an extended thin disk clearly visible in the edge-on view.